shyamgupta196/Audio-Sentiment-Classification/readme.md

 Together, these datasets balance controlled and naturalistic recordings, enabling the development of emotion classification models that generalize well across diverse scenarios.

+## Output
+All outputs—including the trained model, predictions, and evaluation artifacts—are stored in the `output` directory.
+After training, the model is saved as `emotion_recognition_model.h5` within this folder.
+Predictions on the test set, confusion matrices, and training logs are also written to the same location for easy access and reproducibility.
+This centralized output management ensures that both the model and its results are available for further analysis or deployment.

 ---

 ## Preprocessing Pipeline